Aetherius Society: Criticism

-In 1958, the society's publication "Cosmic Voice" claimed to give details transmitted by the Cosmic Masters of an atomic accident in Russia, i.e. the Kyshtym Disaster, that was not known about in the West until 1976 when revealed by the New Scientist magazine.
+In 1958, the society's publication Cosmic Voice claimed to give details transmitted by the Cosmic Masters of an atomic accident in Russia, i.e. the Kyshtym Disaster, that was not known about in the West until 1976 when revealed by the New Scientist magazine.
 The magazine, after receiving a claim about the transmission from the Aetherius Society, entered a two-paragraph item under the title "Scooped by a UFO!", next to other news items intended to be humorous, such as a report of a "Dolphin Embassy."
 The Aetherius Society, however, interprets the New Scientist coverage as recognition of King's integrity, and admission by the magazine that they had been scooped by a UFO.
 The Cosmic Voice reported, early in its history, that King's mother was often a passenger in the flying saucers from various planets, was once in a Martian spaceship when she was introduced to a Venusian whom she recognized as "our dear Jesus", who solemnly declared of one of George King's books, "this book is now and forever will be – Holy."

-George King's titles

-King is referred to by the society "as an author, inventor, metaphysician, occultist, prophet, psychic, spiritual healer, spiritual leader, teacher, yogi and Aquarian master".
-He was also lavished with innumerable titles, degrees, and honors from unorthodox sources.
-According to the society, the various honors were all given to King as a "token offer of gratitude" for his work.
-Rothstein observes that all of this hagiographical material is primarily aimed at believers who have special, 'esoteric' knowledge about King, whereas the society's communications during publicity campaigns are angled differently.

-Accordingly, many of King's titles and awards stem from obscure sources.
-Barrett notes that amongst King's titles are listed a Knighthood in the Sovereign Military Orthodox Dynastic Imperial Constantinian Order of Saint Georges, which was from the Byzantine Royal House in exile, and was not recognized by the College of Arms in England, as the title "Sir" might imply.
-King received other chivalric titles and various degrees.
-Barrett states that neither the chivalric titles nor the degrees were recognized by any mainstream bodies.

-The Aetherius Society usually refers to King as "Dr. George King".
-The society does not, however, document where King received his doctorate.
-Barrett states that King received his doctorate from the "International Theological Seminary of California, a degree mill with no accreditation".
-King is also referred to as Metropolitan Archbishop of the Aetherius Churches.
-His consecration as a bishop was from the Theosophy-related Liberal Catholic Church.